altocodenl/tagaway/readme.md

 ### Todo before launch

-- Formats.
-   - Identify format; add format to metadata, add to stats, add to tests.
-   - Reply to thumbnails with content-type & add to tests.
-   - Add formats to DB retroactively.
-   - Support for extra formats (including thumbnails & conversion .mov to .mp4): .heic, .mov and others.
-- Import from GDrive.
+- Import
-   - List.
-      - If no auth access, provide link to start auth flow.
-         - [BUG] Firefox returns '405 Method Not Allowed' for call to https://altocode.nl/picdev/google.com [https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/405]
-      - Start listing or give existing list.
-      - When listing, update listing progress.
-      - Show full list of folders when done listing.
-      - Delete current list (change logic so that you know auth is ok but no list).
-      - Select folders to import in a persistent manner.

-   - Import.
-      - Show progress.
-      - Block new import from the same provider.
-      - Allow cancelling.
-      - Send back to main view when click on "start import".

    - Fix cancel in server.
    - Sort recent imports properly.
    - Fix icon in upload in progress box.
+   - Snackbars on success & error on listing, importing & cancelling/deleting
+      - ‘listing [PROVIDER] files is done, go to import and select your folders to bring to ac;pic’.
+(Text tentative, not thought about).
+      - ‘[PROVIDER] import process is finished, you can see your files in 'View Pictures’ view.
+(Text tentative, not thought about).
-      - Document frontend changes.
+   - Emails:

-      - When 'listing' is finished:
+      - Listing finished or errored.
-         - 1) User receives email of 'your [PROVIDER] files have been fully listed.
+         - your [PROVIDER] files have been fully listed.
 Log in and select the folders you want to import to ac;pic'.
-         - 2) Snackbar: ‘listing [PROVIDER] files is done, go to import and select your folders to bring to ac;pic’.
-(Text tentative, not thought about).
-      - When 'import' is complete:
+      - Upload finished or errored.
-         - 1) User receives email of 'your [PROVIDER] files are now in ac;pic.
+         - your [PROVIDER] files are now in ac;pic.
 Log in to view them'.
 (Text tentative, not thought about).
-         - 2) Snackbar: ‘[PROVIDER] import process is finished, you can see your files in 'View Pictures’ view.
-(Text tentative, not thought about).
-      - If there's a problem with import process (such as source error, transfer error or insufficient storage) user gets notified by email and interface with type of error.
-         - Email sent and snackbar on interface of 'import interrupted' (as with 'upload cancelled').
+   - Document frontend changes.

+- Formats.
+   - Identify format; add format to metadata, add to stats, add to tests.
+   - Reply to thumbnails with content-type & add to tests.
+   - Add formats to DB retroactively.
+   - Support for extra formats (including thumbnails & conversion .mov to .mp4): .heic, .mov and others.

 - Import from Dropbox.
-- [BUG] - This was tested in prod - While app is uploading files, especially during large uploads, the 'view pictures' view and its functionalities behave with difficulty due to the constant redrawing of view.
+- [BUG] While app is uploading files, especially during large uploads, the 'view pictures' view and its functionalities behave with difficulty due to the constant redrawing of view.
 Buttons blink when on hover, thumbnails require more than a click to select and more than 2 to open, close functionalities when clicking on 'x' require several clicks.

 - Paid accounts
    - Set account space limit.